Chris-luiz-16/Cloudfront-provisioning-via-terraform/README.md

   default = "<Name of the hosted zone in route53>"
 }
 ```
-You can edit the Enpoint whitelisting in the cloudfront.tf file where you need to mention the country code.
+You can edit the Enpoint whitelisting in the cloudfront.tf file where you need to mention the country code in ***[ISO 3166-1-alpha-2](https://www.iso.org/obp/ui/#search)*** .
 I've whitelisted the below regions.
-You can edit the required countries in cloudfront.tf in line 32
+You can edit the required countries in cloudfront.tf in line 32.
 ```hcl
   restrictions {
     geo_restriction {